guardiankey/guardiankey-plugin-glpi/README.md

 # GuardianKey AuthSecurity for GLPI

-This plugin integrates [GuardianKey AuthSecurity](https://guardiankey.io) into GLPI, protecting the login process by analyzing risk using AI, geolocation, behavioral biometrics, and other signals.
+This plugin integrates [GuardianKey AuthSecurity](https://guardiankey.io) into GLPI, protecting the login process by analyzing risk using AI, geolocation, behavioral authentication, and threat intelligence.

 ---